cmu-jsa/shortener/README.md

 All authenticated requests will be responded by a 200, with a response body:

 - success: Boolean value of whether the URL was successfully shortened or not
-- output: The shortened URL iff success == true
+- output: The shortened URL iff success == true, error message otherwise

 ## Example